 Meal planning has a lot of benefits when it comes to organising your home and life.
 The first and foremost benefit being that you save time and stress.
 We all know that deciding on what to eat each day can be a chore in itself.
 Whenever it comes to our family deciding on what we will be having for lunch and dinner we spend a good hour on this issue trying to figure out what to cook.

 By meal planning, we save that “thinking time” and all that stress trying to come up with our meals when we have already gone through and thought it over.
-Pick one day to sit down with the whole family and decide on what you ALL want to eat that week.
+Pick one day to sit down with the whole family and create a meal plan.
+Decide on what you ALL want to eat that week.
 Use a pretty schedule, planner, chalkboard or my handy little printable to note down each day’s meals.
 Subscribe below for access to my printables.

 Save money & waste less